 39. Smithfield Meat Market: One for the early risers among you — the famous meat market opens at 2am, to allow restaurants to buy their stock for the day ahead, and it's surprisingly lively.
 We chatted to some of the butchers who work there.

 40. Billingsgate Fish Market: Pescatarians might want to swerve Smithfield and head to Billingsgate instead, where 35,000 tonnes of fish is sold every year.
 Again, it's lively — and a little bit stinky — and it's all over by 5.30am.
 Look out for resident seal, Sammy.

 (Can't face the early start for Smithfield or Billingsgate?
 Make friends with this chap instead).

 41. New Covent Garden Flower Market: Sadly, no longer as central as it sounds, you'll have to head down to Nine Elms to stock up on flowers.
-It's calmer — and prettier — than the meat and fish markets, and will be joined by a fruit and veg section in the next few years.
+It's calmer — and prettier — than the meat and fish markets, but it's still an early start.

 42. Spitalfields Goat Race: If you've got eyes on the river on the day of the Oxford-Cambridge Boat Race (usually in April), you're doing it wrong.
 Instead, head to Spitalfields City Farm and watch a couple of goats go head to head.
 Much less stuffy, much more fun.
-Usually sells out, so book well in advance.
+Usually sells out, so book well in advance when tickets are announced.